bentoml/BentoML/docs/source/guides/grpc.rst

    » bentoml containerize iris_classifier:latest --enable-features=grpc

-``--enable-features`` allows users to containerize any of the existing Bentos with :ref:`additional features </installation:Additional features>` without having to rebuild the Bento.
+``--enable-features`` allows users to containerize any of the existing Bentos with :ref:`additional features <concepts/bento:Enable features for your Bento>` that BentoML provides without having to rebuild the Bento.

 .. note::